-Revealed in the beginning of the year, the Jaquet Droz SW Chronograph (ref.
-J029530409) watch is one of the most attractive models in JD`s collection of sporty timekeepers.
-Featuring the laconic bi-compax layout, an easily readable big date indicator and a pair of partially openworked hour and minute hands with nice yellow-orange lume on them, this elegant timekeeper from the reputable Swiss watchmaker looks like an ultimate tool watch for the few survivors of the nuclear Holocaust.
+Revealed at the beginning of the year, the 2010 Jaquet Droz SW Chronograph (ref.
+J029530409) is one of the most attractive models in JD’s current collection of sporty timekeepers.
+Featuring the laconic bi-compax layout, an easily readable big date indicator, and a pair of partially open-worked hour and minute hands with nice yellow-orange Superluminova on them, this elegant timekeeper is an ultimate “tool” for the few survivors of the nuclear Holocaust.

 Like the last year’s Grande Seconde SW ROUGE, the 2010 SW Chrono was presented in a massive rugged-looking case with a signature fluted bezel.

-Being whole 45 mm in diameter, the watch is definitely on the larger side.
+Being whole 45 mm in diameter, the SW Chronograph is definitely on the larger side.

-I must warn you that people with thin wrists, who risk buying this stuff online, may want to try the watch first, since it may be just too huge for some of them.
+I must warn you that people with thin wrists, who risk buying this stuff online, may want to try it first, since it may be just too huge for some of them.

 While the aforementioned Grande Seconde model was equipped with a black cast rubber bezel, this version comes with a more traditional and certainly less aggressive stainless steel version.

 The setting crown and the chronograph push-pieces are still made of this elastic material, though, which is good.

 The matt black dial of this ref.
 J029530409 perfectly matches the black rubber elements and the grossly oversized hour indexes at 3 and 9 o’clock provide good visual support for the trademark “claws,” one of which also serves as an awkward-looking crown guard.